Domestic Violence and Child Abuse on the Rise

 Financial stress.
 Social isolation.
 Being with your family 24/7 and not knowing when this will end.

 These conditions may put family members at risk.
-Before COVID-19, if you or a loved one were concerned about violence or abuse, they could stay with a family member, go to shelter, lean on their religious community, or remove the abuser through a protective order.
-Many of these options are no longer available, as many shelters have reached their maximum capacity and are not able to take in new victims (although this is not the case with NEO shelters).
+Before COVID-19, if you or a loved one were concerned about violence or abuse, you could stay with a family member, lean on your religious community, or remove the abuser through a protective order.
+Many of these options are no longer available.

-All these factors can leave victims feeling trapped.
+All these factors can leave victims feeling trapped, as the abuser is either working from home or unemployed.

 Also, children who are usually in school, daycare, out with friends, or at the playground, are home, which can add to stress levels for everyone.